mellonpass/server/README.md

 - `poetry install --no-root`

 ## Running the server
-- Use `poetry run python manage.py runserver` to start the Django server.
+- Use `./script/dev/server/start` to start the Django server.
-- Use `docker run --env-file config/envs/.postgres.env -p 5432:5432 -d postgres:15-alpine` to start the database server.
+- Use `docker run --name mellonpass-db --env-file config/envs/.postgres.env -p 5432:5432 -d postgres:15-alpine` to start the database server.

 Server is running at `http://127.0.0.1:8000` and Django admin is accessible via `http://127.0.0.1:8000/admin`.